agszn/-Financial-Management-System/README.md

 This project is licensed under the MIT License.

 ## Contact
-For queries or suggestions, reach out at [your email/contact info].
+For queries or suggestions, reach out at ....